PSLCL/testing-framework/portal/README.md

 These can be added to the command line call to run the server, or added to `~/.bash_profile`.
 A sample config.js may be copied from 'example-config/config.js'.

+## Build the platform
+The dtfexec command line tool is included as part of the [testing-framework platform](../platform/README.md).

 ## Running the server
 Windows does not fully support npm scripts, and so the process to launch a development server differ on Windows and Linux.